asmusz-adobe/AdobeSign-Resources/more/Partner oAuth Walkthrough.md

 And next, they’ll be “redirected” to …… wait for it …… Yes!!
 The redirect URI defined on your server.  😉

-In the URL will be a number of things your system will need to get the refresh and access tokens that your app/platform will need to start making calls against the API.
+In the URL will be a number of things your system will need to get the refresh and access tokens that your app/platform has to have for making calls against the API.

 The URL with those extra bits will look something like this: